markstringer-dti/markstringer-dti.github.io/dti.md

 It is a technology?
 Is it a relationship?
 Is it form of communication?

-An other thing to think about is the dynamics of the problem?
-Is there a threshold beyond which this won't be a problem?
+Another thing to think about is the dynamic of the problem?
+Is there a threshold beyond which this won't be a problem any more?
 For example, how fast would the internet connection have to be for a developer in the office before it ceased to be a problem?
 How infrequent would outages have to before they stopped being a problem?

-If we commit to a course of action to improve something - like suject matter experts - how long is that likely to take and how long will it take for us to feel the benefits of that action.
+Let's say that we commit to a course of action to improve something.
+We agree to push to get access to subject matter experts.
+How long is that likely to take?
+How long will it take for us to feel the benefits.
+Some kinds of capability take months, or years to develop.

 Do a bunch of things need to happen, together, or in sequence, for this to get better?

+A lot of the problems that we encounter in project management are trade-offs.
+There are lots of trade-offs in software development with speed.
+Speed is traded off against accuracy.
+You can have something fast, but it might not be exactly right.
+Speed is also traded off again something called "tech debt."
+Tech debt is the difference between doing something fast and and doing something "right."
+Where "right" means tidily and in a way that might make sense to other people.

+Speed of development is also, of course, traded off against security.
+But speed can also be traded off against things we might think are unreservedly good.
+An example?
+User research is great, understanding the swamp and the denizens of the swamp is vital.
+But at some point you have to start writing some sofware.

 ### Concept
 Congratulations.
 You have solved all the easily solved problems.
 You have pointed out the pirate ships.
 Now you've hint bedrock.

-### Conclusions
+### Conclusion

+What kind of problems might the "pirate ship" metaphor represent?
+When we start to list the kinds of problems, we get more understanding of why people instinctively avoid them.
+The pirate ship might be a relatively straight-forward "Bricks without straw" problem.
+These are just very frustrating for the teams who have to labour under them.
+And they are often embarrassing for the senior people who need to get them fixed.
+But they can be fixed.

+But some other problems are just downright *hard*.
+What's the right trade-off between the complexity of the software and maintainability?
+What signs should we look for to know that we're adding too much functionality too quickly?
+Or even (not likely) what signs might we see that suggest we're not being adventurous enough and we need to go faster?

+When we do listen to the people of the swamp?
+When do we ignore them?
+When do we decide that we've done enough talking and we have to start building something?

 ## Chapter 8 - Commitment and Consistency and Your Other Boss

 >> A foolish consistency is the hobgoblin of little minds